 11 Then He said to me, "Son of man, these bones are the whole house of Israel.
 They indeed say, 'Our bones are dry, our hope is lost, and we ourselves are cut off!'
 12 Therefore prophesy and say to them, 'Thus says the Lord God: "Behold, O My people, I will open your graves and cause you to come up from your graves, and bring you into the land of Israel.
 13 Then you shall know that I am the Lord, when I have opened your graves, O My people, and brought you up from your graves.
 14 I will put My Spirit in you, and you shall live, and I will place you in your own land.
 Then you shall know that I, the Lord, have spoken it and performed it," says the Lord.'"
 (Ezekiel 37:3-14).

 Because these people claim that there hope is cut off, these are clearly not converted, Spirit-filled, believers--hence this has to do with is sometimes referred to as the second resurrection.
+Since they are taking on flesh, this could, in that sense, be considered as a type of reincarnation.
+These individuals will be physical and live for one hundred years (Isaiah 65:20-25).

 19 Your dead shall live; Together with my dead body they shall arise.
 Awake and sing, you who dwell in dust; For your dew is like the dew of herbs, And the earth shall cast out the dead (Isaiah 26:19).